Impact of Neutrino Flavor Conversions on Neutron Star Merger Dynamics, Ejecta, Nucleosynthesis, and Multi-Messenger Signals: Methods

 where the superscripts \(\text{old}\) and \(\text{new}\) denote the values before and after this BGK relaxation step, respectively.
 Here $\lambda = e^{-\Delta t / \tau_a}$, in which $\Delta t$ is the same as the M1 time step.
 We note that the updates are conducted on neutrino number density and two moments in the lab frame.
 It is useful to highlight the global $\mathrm{SU}(3)$ symmetry in flavor space the neutrino self-interaction Hamiltonian possesses, which leads to an overall conservation of lepton number in the absence of collisions and external sources.
 This places constraints on $f^\text{eq}$, and our choices must be compatible with this symmetry.

 As aforementioned, the BGK operator requires inputs of relaxation times and asymptotic states, for which we now introduce two treatments.
 The first treatment is the same as that in our previous study~\cite{Qiu:2025kgy}.
 This treatment assumes a piecewise-constant, density dependent relaxation time, $\tau_a$, such that $\tau_a=0.5$ ns for $\rho < \rho_{\mathrm{mixing}}$, and $\tau_a=\infty$ otherwise.
-We notice that infinite relaxation times corresponds to the absence of flavor conversions.
-The corresponding asymptotic states, which are motivated by quantum many-body calculations and possible beyond standard model effects~\cite{Martin:2023gbo}, are noted as `MB' (short for many-body), with the assumption that
+We notice that infinite relaxation times corresponds to the absence of flavor conversions. \reply{The choice of $\tau_a=0.5$ ns is motivated by the fact that it is comparable to the typical flavor conversion timescales reported in local linear stability analysis of fast flavor conversions in neutron star mergers~\cite{Froustey:2023skf}.} The corresponding asymptotic states, which are motivated by quantum many-body calculations and possible beyond standard model effects~\cite{Martin:2023gbo}, are noted as `MB' (short for many-body). \reply{MB assumes detailed balance among the pairwise reactions, such that the rate—which depends on the product of the reactant densities—for converting one flavor pair into another flavor pair equals the rate for the reversed reaction, so}

 where $n_e$ is the number density of electron neutrinos, and $n_x$ is the number density of heavy-lepton neutrinos (muon and tau neutrinos combined, under the 4 neutrino species framework we consider in this work), with their anti-particles denoted under bars.
 Note that such asymptotic states conserve the ELN and total lepton numbers, with the conservation enforced for the following